golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 title: Parallel processing on Golem Network Tutorial
 ---

+# Executing tasks in parallel - tutorial

 {% alert level="info" %}

-Prerequisites:
+This example has been designed to work with the following environments:

+- OS X 10.14+, Ubuntu 20.04 or Windows
+- Node.js 16.0.0 or above

+{% /alert %}

+## Prerequisites

-- Yagna service installed and running with `try_golem` app-key configured ([instructions](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors)).
+- Yagna service is installed and running with `try_golem` app-key configured ([instructions](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors)).
 - Docker installed and Docker service available.

-{% /alert %}

 ## Introduction